ayushx35/Amazon-greatPrice/README.md

 This project is a full-stack web application that scrapes Amazon for listings of a product and compares them based on price, rating, and number of reviews, helping users find the best deal and quality available.

-> Disclaimer: This tool uses web scraping, which may violate Amazon’s Terms of Service.
-Please use it responsibly.

 ## Project Description